AbuBakarFarooq224/Ye-Stronger/README.md

 # Gesture Controlled Ye's Stronger

 A real-time AR music interface built with Python and OpenCV.
-Each finger on both hands carries a word label from Daft Punk's *Harder Better Faster Stronger*.
+Each finger on both hands carries a word label from Ye's *Stronger*.
 Touch a finger with your thumb (the play button) to trigger that word's audio clip.

 ---